Reyes' three-run HR gives Padres sweep of Brewers

 Milwaukee scored two runs in the third on a Braun double, and the Padres countered with two in their half of the inning on a RBI triple by Greg Garcia, who then scored on a Manuel Margot single.

-Reyes (4-0) was credited with the win while Craig Stammen picked up his third save.
+Gerardo Reyes (4-0) was credited with the win.
+Craig Stammen picked up his third save by getting the last four outs.

 --Field Level Media